iMAboud/iMA-Menu/README.md

 ## Update
 - Added Color picking anywhere, right click on the pixel color to copy hex to clipboard

-**Upcoming**
-- Merge 2 audio / video together
+- Added Merging 2 files (Video / Audio) to overlap.
-- Trim any video / audio

 ## Features

 - Transfer files super fast with no size limit to any PC with just a pass code.
 - Download a video or directly conver it to audio from Youtube or X with a button.
 - Remove background of any image.
+- Color picking to hex over desktop and programs.
+- Merging 2 media files.
 - Resize dimensions of an image and aspect of a video.
 - MP4 to MP3
 - Video to GIF, no limit, gif can be up to 2 hours (it might go longer, I didn't test it).